-Following Frascati guidelines [1], the knowledge gain (KG) represents an important challenge in the field of the industrial Research & Development (R&D).
-According to the logic given by Industry 4.0, the KG can be improved by enabling technologies such as Internet of Things (IoT) [2], and using the digitized traceability [3] for the automation of processes [4].
-Specifically, in manufacturing control systems, traceability plays a crucial role for the monitoring of the state of a specific component of a system [5].
-As traceability technologies can be applied to industrial processes, the barcode and/or QR code [6]-[12] technologies are useful for the whole supply chain management [11], [12].
-The traceability of processes is therefore an important part of the risk management processes [13] and can be applied also to testing procedures [14]-[16], leading to a general improvement of working and testing protocols by means of IoT supporting technology upgrade and multiple data systems [17]-[18].
-Another important aspect for the optimization of manufacturing production is the process mapping, which can be implemented by 4M (manpower, material, methodology, machine) charts [19]-[20], the PDCA (Plan-Do-Check-Act) cycle [21]-[22] (according to ISO 9001:2015), the Xm-R charts [23]-[24], and p control charts [25]-[27].
-According to recent literature works, there are alternative approaches which facilitate process mapping, namely the enhanced DMAIC (eDMAIC) model [28], machine learning oriented on production quality [29], and artificial neural networks enabling predictive maintenance in Industry 4.0 [30].
-Controlling sensors within production processes could be adopted to check the robotic arm control and actuation, in the case it is interconnected with an intelligent unit [31].
+According to the Frascati Manual guidelines [1], knowledge gain (KG) represents an important challenge in the field of industrial research and development (R&D).
+Following Industry 4.0 logic, KG can be improved through enabling technologies, such as the Internet of Things (IoT) [2] and using digitised traceability [3] for the automation of processes [4].
+Specifically, in manufacturing control systems, traceability plays a crucial role in the monitoring of the state of specific components in a system [5].
+As traceability technologies can be applied to industrial processes, barcode and/or QR code [6]-[12] technologies are useful for supply chain management [11], [12].
+The traceability of processes is, therefore, an important part of the risk management process [13] and can also be applied to testing procedures [14]-[16], leading to a general improvement of working and testing protocols by means of IoT-supporting technology upgrades and multiple data systems [17]-[18].
+Another important issue for the optimisation of manufacturing production is process mapping, which can be implemented by 4M (manpower, material, methodology, machine) charts [19]-[20], the PDCA (Plan-Do-Check-Act) cycle [21]-[22] (according to ISO 9001:2015), Xm-R charts [23]-[24] and p-control charts [25]-[27].
+According to recent literature, there are alternative approaches that facilitate process mapping, namely the enhanced DMAIC (define, measure, analyse, improve, control) or eDMAIC model [28], machine learning oriented towards production quality [29] and artificial neural networks that enable predictive maintenance in Industry 4.0 [30].
+Controlling sensors within production processes could be adopted to check robotic arm control and actuation if they are interconnected through an intelligent unit [31].

-In this paper, we propose a traceable approach in manufacturing control systems, where the maintenance process is organised in a structured and systematic way.
-Traceable and systematic processes make possible to identify each phase and eventually take corrective actions.
-This is particularly difficult if there is no structure or schedule of the activities, even if it may appear not relevant at first sight.
-Focusing the attention on the case of study of an industry working with train part processing [32] and testing, we apply the proposed protocol on the turning processes and pneumatic test of the train braking system trace using digitized traceability (see scheme in Figure 1).
-The proposed protocols are based on the concepts described in the state-of-the-art, which includes the new auto-adaptive facilities of intelligent control and actuation process improved by artificial intelligence (AI) as sketched in Figure 2 In particular, we will discuss a generic protocol usable for all manufacturing industries and other two specific protocols concerning the presented study case, concerning the process and test mapping of turning machine operations and braking test, respectively.
+In this paper, we propose a traceable approach to manufacturing control systems in which the maintenance process is organised in a structured and systematic way.
+Traceable and systematic processes make it possible to identify each phase and eventually take corrective action.
+This is particularly difficult if there is no structure or schedule for these activities, even if it may not appear relevant at first sight.
+Focusing on an industry working with train-part processing [32] and testing as a case study, we apply the proposed protocols to the turning processes and pneumatic testing of train braking systems using digitised traceability (see scheme in Figure 1).
+The proposed protocols are based on the concepts described in the state-of-the-art, which includes the new auto-adaptive intelligent control facilities and an actuation process improved by artificial intelligence (AI), as set out in Figure 2.
+In particular, we will discuss a generic protocol usable for all manufacturing industries and another two specific protocols that relate to the case study presented, which concern the process and test mapping of turning-machine operations and braking tests, respectively.

 FIRST PROTOCOL: GENERIC PROCEDURE FOR PART PROCESSING